• Skip to primary navigation

 The stories of Gloire and Kambale are a reminder that the social, emotional, and mental impacts of disease linger long after survival.
 This stigma is dehumanizing, living in a world in which people are afraid of you robs people of their sense of humanity.
 Love and compassionate care can be powerful antidotes to social isolation and stigma.
 They can unify where there has been division and discrimination.

-Filed Under: Testimonials, Uncategorized
+Filed Under: Blog, Testimonials

 Leave a Reply Cancel reply